LeMSC/Rust_case_study_1/README.md

- Process Management Application
+(Not really a) process management application

 This project is a simple process management application written in Rust.
+But it's not a real application.
+You should regard this code as a kind of slightly more elaborate “Hello World” designed by a beginner in Rust programming.
-It is designed as a didactic exercise to demonstrate various aspects of Rust programming.
-This is not intended to be a fully functional application but rather an educational tool.
+It's designed as a didactic exercise to demonstrate various aspects of programming in Rust.
+It's not a fully functional application (although it works perfectly), but rather a teaching tool.

 ## Features